ProtoProtonas/web_crawler/README.markdown

 ### Background
 * My summer internship project at the Bank of Lithuania

-### What is does?
+### What it does?
-* This is a web scraping tool that collects data about dividends (targeting Lithuanian companies so you might see Google Translate source language chosen as Lithuanian or something else related to the country)
+* Browser internet to find data about dividends (web-scraping tool, if you will).
+Currently targeting Lithuanian companies so you might see Google Translate source language chosen as Lithuanian or something else related to the country
 * This thing heavily relies on selenium and NLTK but other libraries are also welcome (such as random or time :)

 ### Inner workings